votuandi/frontend-feng-shui-and-fortune-telling/README.md

-# Cleaning Shop Next.js Project
+# Feng Shui Source Selling Next.js Project

 This is a Next.js project for selling feng shui sources and providing some fortune telling features